 Manage Assets(default view) is where you may view a list of your Assets within the UI.

-- To view a detailed history of your Asset, click on the small eye symbol ( ) to the right of the Asset in the Manage view.
+- To view a detailed history of your Asset, click the Asset row.

 - When viewing your Asset, click the